Custody officer: England and Wales

+Detention may also be authorised if the arrested person's identity cannot be ascertained or the custody officer has reasonable grounds for doubting a name or address stated by the arrested person; for reasons of the arrested person's own protection; and for prevention of physical injury to any other person or prevention of loss or damage to property.
+The custody officer may also authorise detention when they have reasonable grounds to believe that the arrested person will fail to appear in court; risk of interference with the administration of justice, or risk of interference with the investigation of crime.

+When the arrested person is a juvenile, the custody officer instead follows the Children and Young Persons Act 1969; they identify and contact a parent, guardian or other person responsible for the welfare of the arrested juvenile; they make arrangements for the juvenile to be taken into the care of the local authority, and, as far as practical, arrange for the juvenile to be detained by the local authority.

-The custody officer must ensure that during the whole time the person is detained at the custody suite, police officers and police staff who deal with the detained person adhere to the PACE Codes of Practice regarding the rights and treatment of persons arrested.
+The custody officer has the responsibility for all persons detained to be treated according to law and code of practice and for the keeping of custody records, including various requirements regarding time limits.
+The custody officer must also ensure that during the whole time the person is detained at the custody suite, police officers and police staff who deal with the detained person adhere to the PACE Codes of Practice regarding the rights and treatment of persons arrested.

-These Codes of Practice include various requirements regarding time limits and record keeping for certain procedures that may take place whilst the person is in custody and the custody officer is responsible for ensuring these, too.
+It is not, however, the custody officer's duty to determine whether the arrest was lawful or not; PACE Codes of Practice code G states that this duty rests on the arresting officer.

 Scotland

-The custody sergeant (custody supervisor) is the authorising sergeant for the detention of the accused.
+Under the legal system of Scotland, the custody sergeant (custody supervisor) is the authorising sergeant for the detention of the accused.
 Under section 7 of the Criminal Justice (Scotland) Act 2016, this is done by the authoriser doing what is called a "section 14 test".
 If both parts of this test are satisfactory, being necessary and proportionate, and that the subject is sufficiently identified, the detention will proceed.

-A person who has been detained or arrested is taken to the nearest custodial police station and the person is booked into custody, often by a member of police staff employed by Scottish police authority called a CJPCSO (Criminal Justice Police Custody and Security Officer) or a police constable or sergeant in smaller more rural custody centres.
+A person who has been detained or arrested is taken to the nearest custodial police station and the person is booked into custody, often by a member of police staff employed by Scottish police authority called a Criminal Justice Police Custody and Security Officer (CJPCSO) or a police constable or sergeant in smaller more rural custody centres.

-As the Police and Criminal Evidence Act 1984 does not apply in Scotland, the care of people in custody is governed by different (but very similar) guidance under the Criminal Justice (Scotland) Act 2016.
+The care of people in custody is governed by the Criminal Justice (Scotland) Act 2016, very similar to the Police and Criminal Evidence Act 1984 in force in England and Wales.